Sturge–Weber syndrome: Cause

 The blood vessel formations associated with SWS start in the fetal stage.
 Around the sixth week of development, a network of nerves develops around the area that will become a baby's head.
 Normally, this network goes away in the ninth week of development.
 In babies with SWS due to mutation of gene GNAQ, this network of nerves doesn't go away.
 This reduces the amount of oxygen and blood flowing to the brain, which can affect brain tissue development.

 Diagnosis

 CT and MRI are most often used to identify intracranial abnormalities.
 When a child is born with a facial cutaneous vascular malformation covering a portion of the upper or the lower eyelids, imaging should be performed to screen for intracranial leptomeningeal angiomatosis.
 The haemangioma present on the surface of the brain is in the vast majority of cases on the same side as the birth mark and gradually results in calcification of the underlying brain and atrophy of the affected region.

+Classification

+Sturge–Weber syndrome can be classified into three different types.
+Type 1 includes facial and leptomeningeal angiomas as well as the possibility of glaucoma or choroidal lesions.
+Normally, only one side of the brain is affected.
+This type is the most common.
+Type 2 involvement includes a facial angioma (port wine stain) with a possibility of glaucoma developing.
+There is no evidence of brain involvement.
+Symptoms can show at any time beyond the initial diagnosis of the facial angioma.
+The symptoms can include glaucoma, cerebral blood flow abnormalities and headaches.
+More research is needed on this type of Sturge–Weber syndrome.
+Type 3 has leptomeningeal angioma involvement exclusively.
+The facial angioma is absent and glaucoma rarely occurs.
+This type is only diagnosed via brain scan.